Samantha Oliver

 Feeling numb, depressed and anxious

-Feeling as though you're sneaking around to make time to watch pornography, hook ups, see escorts or have affairs
+Feeling as though you're sneaking around to make time to watch pornography, hook ups, or see escorts.

 How I treat Compulsive sexual behaviour and problematic pornography use: